Policies & Information

 - Students who have already been granted permission to live in non-campus housing during previous year(s)

-Students who fall in the above mentioned categories should notify Residential Life of their circumstances and will be granted permission by February 12, 2013.
+Students who fall in the above mentioned categories should notify Residential Life of their circumstances and will be granted permission by the end of February.

 How do I register to be considered for permission to live in non-campus housing?